PoisonedPoi/SocialVerificationWebsite/ReadMe.md

 10. `sudo apt install wget` -- wget for installing tomcat

-11. `wget https://dlcdn.apache.org/tomcat/tomcat-10/v10.0.20/bin/apache-tomcat-10.0.20.tar.gz` -- install tomcat (note, you may have to replace to version in the url to reflect the most recent verision of tomcat, see here https://tomcat.apache.org/download-10.cgi)
+11. `wget https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.64/bin/apache-tomcat-9.0.64.tar.gz` -- install tomcat (note, you may have to replace to version in the url to reflect the most recent version of tomcat 9, see here https://tomcat.apache.org/download-9.cgi)
+    - Must use tomcat 9 because that is the most recent version compatible with spring boot

-12. `sudo tar xzvf apache-tomcat-10.0.20.tar.gz -C /opt/tomcat --strip-components=1` -- unzip tomcat and move it to its home directory
+12. `sudo tar xzvf apache-tomcat-9.0.64.tar.gz -C /opt/tomcat --strip-components=1` -- unzip tomcat and move it to its home directory

 13. `sudo chown -R tomcat:tomcat /opt/tomcat/` -- set ownership of the tomcat folder contents to tomcat (they are originally root as we used sudo to unpack it)

 14. `sudo chmod -R u+x /opt/tomcat/bin` -- set permissions of tomcat bin folder (the bin contains the shell scripts to start/stop the server)

+15. Go into your .bashrc file and add `unset DISPLAY` to the end of the file

+16. `sudo cp .bashrc /opt/tomcat/`

+17. `sudo chown tomcat:tomcat /opt/tomcat/.bashrc`

 #### *Optional, set up auto run on server initilaize*
 `sudo nano /opt/tomcat/conf/tomcat-users.xml` -- optional if you want to setup an admin dashboard, see this for instructions on how: https://www.linuxshelltips.com/install-apache-tomcat-ubuntu/
--- otherstuff to set up above
+-- other stuff to set up above

 *Note: at this point the tomcat manager should show up on at the server ip address with port 8080 (for example, http://138.49.185.129:8080/) from our local computer (see running tomcat)*

 ### Install SocialVerificationWebsite website on tomcat server
 *Note: tomcat deploys websites from war files which are similar to jar files with a certain file structure.*

 1. Switch back to our normal user
     - Press control+d or type `exit` to switch back to normal user
     - Go to your home directory (cleaner to work in here)

-2. `git clone https://github.com/PoisonedPoi/SocialVerificationWebsite.git` -- clone the project
+2. `git clone https://github.com/logan-larson/SocialVerificationWebsite.git` -- clone the project
     - If git is not installed, install with `sudo apt install git`

 3. Make sure you are using java 8 and javac 8
     - `sudo update-alternatives --config java`
     - `sudo update-alternatives --config javac`

-4. `./setup.sh` -- setup initial resources

-5. For java 8 you need to disable some accessability properties for prism to work properly, this script should do that
+4. For java 8 you need to disable some accessibility properties for prism to work properly, this script should do that
     - sudo sed -i -e '/^assistive_technologies=/s/^/#/' /etc/java-*-openjdk/accessibility.properties

-\*\* ***Note: you still have to unset DISPLAY*** \*\*
-- `unset DISPLAY`
-- `echo $DISPLAY` -- should be empty

-### Running tomcat

-1. `sudo -u tomcat bash` -- switch to tomcat user and run future commands as the tomcat user

-2. `unset DISPLAY`

-3. `cd /opt/tomcat/bin`

-4. `./startup.sh` -- starts the server
+5. `./project-setup.sh` -- This should compile everything and deploy the website to port 8080

 ### Closing remarks

 At this point the server should be all set up

+    - If not, run `./deploy-application.sh -h` script for help deploying

 The tomcat manager should show up on at the server ip address with port 8080